-Wind's growth had meant in 2020, that 25% of UK power was by wind over a year.
+Wind's growth had meant 2020, 25% of UK power was from wind over a year.
 And UK wanted wind to account for more, over $1/3^{rd}$ + of its power by 2030.
 In Europe, wind power made on average 16% of electric power in 2020 and growing.
 Pair that green resource with energy storage, and wind/solar together may be a dispatchable power.
 Green hydrogen, too, might potentially be a more viable idea - but only if wind/solar first get very cheap.

 Yet as noted, wind's growth 2021 & 2022 didn't translate to equity gains.
+Quite the contrary: in 2023 all big wind developers were in trouble!
 A parent, Siemens Energy AG in 2022 stepped in to buy last 32.9% stake of Siemens G. it didn't already own.
 A flailing "deteriorating situation" to be "stopped as soon as possible".
 Ironically, wind (& solar) were leading renewables early 2020s.
-Yet onshore wind grew moderately due to constraints (China's onshore wind grew by leaps & bounds despite high steel costs).
+Onshore wind grew moderately on constraints (China onshore wind grew by leaps & bounds despite high steel costs).
 Offshore wind was starting from scratch, unconstrained.
-Orsted grew operating profit by 94% Q1 2022, confirmed EBIDTA guidance 2022 - yet then Orsted would plummet in Q3 2023.
+Orsted grew operating profit by 94% Q1 2022, confirmed EBIDTA guidance 2022 - yet Orsted would plummet latter 2023.
 Meanwhile, solar too has enormous fantastic potential.
-Albeit a tiny slice of overall power generation in 2022, far smaller than wind, look for that to change fast in this and next decade.
+Albeit was a tiny slice of overall power generation in 2022, far smaller than wind, look for that to change fast in this and next decade.
 In places, solar & wind together will be the biggest 2 power sources, not just of renewables - but all electricity.
 Getting more affordable than all else, maybe hastening energy transition.
 Since war in Europe hastened a departure from (Russian) gas, from diesel, coal - it may accelerate renewables' growth across this decade.
-Yet Siemens G. fell hard in 2021, 2022, 2023; Orsted as well.
+Yet Siemens G. fell hard in 2021, 2022, 2023; Orsted too.
+Projects shelved.

-Once, hydropower from huge dams was the one & only renewable resource, 1970s & 1980s.
-Some places those dams generated 10%+ of energy mix - as near 100% of renewables.
-But that potential mostly is capped, no new places for big dams to go in, are ecologically harmful; so it's with no regret hugely scalable solar & wind instead are growing fastest.
-Meanwhile, small run-of-river hydro, new geothermal have much potential too.
+Once, hydropower, huge dams was the renewable resource, 1970s & 1980s.
+Some places dams generated 10%+ of energy mix - as near 100% of renewables.
+But that potential mostly is capped, no new places for big dams to go in.
+So it's with no regret hugely scalable solar & wind instead are growing fastest.
+Meanwhile, small run-of-river hydro, geothermal have much potential.
 They could go in many places while adding desired firm power.
-Big oil may explore geothermal for it is drilling holes in ground, which they're quite good at.
-Early 2020s, geothermal was costly, yet conjoined say, with lithium co-production, it was beginning to show promise.
+Big oil may explore geothermal for is drilling holes, which they're quite good at.
+Early 2020s, geothermal was costly, yet conjoined say, with lithium co-production, beginning to show promise.
 'Big Oil' may give way to 'Big Shovel', as minerals become more vital with clean energy's rise.
-There's far more, say copper needed in wind turbines - than copper used in a similar-output gas fired plant.
+There's far more copper in wind turbines - than copper in a similar-output gas fired plant.